ARM-software/psa-arch-tests/api-tests/dev_apis/README.md

 -   -DSUITE=<suite_name> is the test suite name.
 Supported values are CRYPTO, INITIAL_ATTESTATION, STORAGE(INTERNAL_TRUSTED_STORAGE and PROTECTED_STORAGE), INTERNAL_TRUSTED_STORAGE and PROTECTED_STORAGE .<br />
 -   -DVERBOSE=<verbose_level>.
 Print verbosity level.
 Default is 3.
 Supported print levels are 1(INFO & above), 2(DEBUG & above), 3(TEST & above), 4(WARN & ERROR) and 5(ERROR).
 -   -DBUILD=<BUILD_DIR> : To select the build directory to keep output files.
 Default is BUILD/ inside current directory.
 -   -DWATCHDOG_AVAILABLE=<0|1>: Test harness may require to access watchdog timer to recover system hang.
 0 means skip watchdog programming in the test suite and 1 means program the watchdog.
 Default is 1.
-Note, watchdog must be available for the tests which check the PSA API behaviour on the system reset.
+Note, watchdog must be available for the tests which check the API behaviour on the system reset.
 -   -DSUITE_TEST_RANGE="<test_start_number>;<test_end_number>" is to select range of tests for build.
 All tests under -DSUITE are considered by default if not specified.
 -   -DTFM_PROFILE=<profile_small/profile_medium> is to work with TFM defined Pofile Small/Medium definitions.
 Supported values are profile_small and profile_medium.
 Unless specified Default Profile is used.
 -   -DSPEC_VERSION=<spec_version> is test suite specification version.
 Which will build for given specified spec_version.
 Supported values for CRYPTO test suite are 1.0-BETA1, 1.0-BETA2, 1.0-BETA3 , for INITIAL_ATTESATATION test suite are 1.0-BETA0, 1.0.0, 1.0.1, 1.0.2, for STORAGE, INTERNAL_TRUSTED_STORAGE, PROTECTED_STORAGE test suite are 1.0-BETA2, 1.0 .
 Default is empty. <br/>